stowage/Joya/README.md

 	y = 2
 	x = abs( m2 = y * y * y; -m2 / y)
 ```
 only last result of an expression delimited by the semi-colon symbol will be applied to a function.
-So we can easily perform multiple operation in one function call even if it has multiple parameters:
+So we can easily perform multiple operations in one function call even if it has multiple parameters:

 ```javascript
 	b = 0